-- Describe any variations in training requirements for the standard(s).
-Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care?
-License-exempt CCDF providers are monitored by Department of Defense or Tribal Organizations.
-Certifications are appropriate to the age of the child in care. - iii.
+- ii.
+Describe any variations in training requirements for the standard(s).
+Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care? ?
+License-exempt CCDF providers are monitored by Department of Defense or Tribal Organizations. - iii.
 To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.

-$\Box$ Orientation within three (3) months of hire
+☑Pre-Service☑ Orientation within three (3) months of hire